Home » Regions » North America » Great Plains » South Central Semi-Arid Prairies » Cross Timbers

 The terrain varies from rolling plains, to hills, ridges and cuestas.
 A mix of both intermittent and perennial streams of low to moderate gradient are found throughout, and there are some artificial reservoirs.
 The region is underlain by a mix of different sedimentary rocks, including sandstone, mudstone, claystone, and limestone.
 Surface soils vary considerably, based both on the underlying rock types, and the topography and type of vegetation cover the soil developed under.
 Soil pH varies considerably on the different substrates as well as by topography.
 Much of this region has some of the most acidic soils of any region this far west, with the pH averaging as low as 6 and lower in places.
 The south of this region however has more limestone and higher pH soils.
 The soils here are intermediate in suitability for agriculture.

 Land use here is a mosaic of different uses.
 The bulk of the land is a mix of rangeland and pastureland, but there are some areas of wild woodland not used for ranching.
 There is significant oil extraction here.
-There is only a small amount of cropland here, but it is diversified, and the region produces peanuts, grain sorghum, small grains, hay, cotton, and peaches.
+There is only a small amount of cropland, but it is diversified, and the region produces peanuts, grain sorghum, small grains, hay, cotton, and peaches.
 This region ranges from heavily populated in places to sparsely in others.
-Fort Worth is the largest city here, and is completely contained in the region, and its eastern suburb Arlington straddles the eastern border of this region, with about half of its city limits located in this region.
-Tulsa is located just outside of this region to the east, and Oklahoma City just outside it to the West; both of these metro areas have some suburbs located in this region, with a greater portion of Oklahoma City's metro area located here.
+Fort Worth is the largest city here, and is completely contained in the region, and its eastern suburb Arlington straddles the eastern border of the region, with about half of its city limits located here.
+Tulsa is located just outside the region to the east, and Oklahoma City just outside it to the West; both of these metro areas have some suburbs located here, with a greater portion of Oklahoma City's metro area located here.
 After these, Shawnee, OK is the largest city located here, and the slightyl larger city of Bartlesville, OK also straddles the eastern border of this region.
 The rest of the region has scattered smaller towns throughout.

 Because of the long north-south distance of this region, it borders many different regions to the east.
 In the south of this region, it is bordered to the east by the Texas Blackland Prairies, a low, flat area with fertile, fine-textured clay soils.
 North of that there is a small border to the east with the East Central Texas Plains, and north of that, another small border to the east with the South Central Plains (Piney Woods).
 North of that there is a border to the east and southeast with the Arkansas Valley.
 The rest of this region, to the north, is bordered to the east by the Central Irregular Plains.